JakWai01/clodl/README.md

 - [ ] Macro
 - [ ] Monad
 - [ ] Tests
+- [ ] Use private as much as possible
+- [ ] Function names and comments
 - [ ] Add demo like already done in lurk

 ## Usage